victorgcb1987/DeTEnGA/README.md

 **--threads, -t**: (Optional, default = 1) number of threads
 **--tesorter_database, -s**: (Optional, default = "rexdb-plant") database used with TEsorter)

-The file of files is a plain text in tabular format with three columns, being the first one a label for your analized annotation, a path for your assembly and the path for the annotation, for example:
+The file of files is a plain text in tabular format with three columns, being the first one a label for your analyzed annotation, a path for your assembly and the path for the annotation, for example:
 Nicotiana_benthamiana&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/path/to/nicoben/assembly.fasta&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/path/to/nicoben/annotation.gff
 Arabidopsis_thaliana&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/path/to/arathal/assembly.fasta&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/path/to/arathal/annotation.gff